robpalacios1/landing-bootcamp/README.md

 ![final](assets/lasles-vpn.png)

 ## General
-The code was worked with the BEM structure and the styling was done with SASS a CSS's processor.
+- The code was worked with the BEM structure and the styling was done with SASS a CSS's processor.

-The PNG images was optimized with the following website: https://tinypng.com/
+- The PNG images was optimized with the following website: https://tinypng.com/

+- The SVG images was optimized with the following website: https://jakearchibald.github.io/svgomg/

-The URL of the project is as follows: https://landing-bootcamp-robpalacios1.vercel.app/
+- The URL of the project is as follows: https://landing-laslesvpn.netlify.app/

 ## Authors :book: